-- GMA provides a series of educational evenings that are designed to assist parents in building positive parenting practices, as well as increase awareness of Montessori philosophy. - Parent/Teacher conferences will be held in October to discuss the first quarter progress and NWEA scores.
-Student led conferences will be held in the spring for students to share their progress toward goals with their parents. - Parent/Teacher discussions may be scheduled when needed with your child's teacher to exchange ideas and strategies for specific behavioral issues that may be impacting the student or family.
+- GMA provides a series of educational evenings that are designed to assist parents in building positive parenting practices, as well as increase awareness of Montessori philosophy. - Parent/Teacher conferences will be held in October to discuss the first quarter progress and NWEA scores. - Parent/Teacher discussions may be scheduled when needed with your child's teacher to exchange ideas and strategies for specific behavioral issues that may be impacting the student or family.

 Our Executive Director and Assistant Executive Director are also available to discuss educational and behavioral issues.
 Parents should reach out to the child's teacher directly to discuss concerns.
 Please allow two school days' time for a response.